Precise predictions for boosted Higgs production: Predictions for the gluon-fusion channel

 { }

 { }

-By inspecting Tables~\ref{tab:MC_FO} and~\ref{tab:MC_PS}, we observe that the inclusion of the parton shower impacts the result at the $2-5\%$ level, as one expects for the considered kinematics regime.
+By inspecting the last two rows of Tables~\ref{tab:MC_FO} and~\ref{tab:MC_PS}, we observe that the inclusion of the parton shower has a moderate impact on the result (at the $2-5\%$ level), as one expects for the considered kinematics regime.

 The results obtained with {\tt MG5$_{-}$MC@NLO} are obtained with top mass corrections included exactly in the Born and real corrections, and approximately in the virtual corrections by rescaling the EFT virtual corrections by the LO result in the full SM.
 Exact bottom quark mass effects are not included as they are negligible in the considered region.
 The events are showered with the {\tt Pythia 8} parton shower Monte Carlo~\cite{Sjostrand:2014zea}.
 The results for some relevant $p_\perp$ cuts are summarised in Table~\ref{tab:MCNLOresults}, together with a comparison to the results of the {\tt HJ-MiNLO} generator, and to our best prediction described in Section~\ref{sec:fixed}.
-The quoted uncertainties have been obtained by a $9$-point scale variation around the central renormalisation and factorisation scales by a factor of two.
+The quoted uncertainties have been obtained by a $9$-point scale variation, i.e. independently around the central renormalisation and factorisation scales by a factor of two.\footnote{The uncertainty prescriptions adopted in Table~\ref{tab:MCNLOresults} reflect the nominal prescriptions used in Refs.~\cite{Hamilton:2012rf,Frederix:2016cnl}.
+For the fixed order prediction we adopt the prescription discussed in the Section~\ref{sec:fixed}.}

 { }

 We observe that the predictions obtained with the more accurate generators used in the study ({\tt HJ-MiNLO} and {\tt MG5$_{-}$MC@NLO}) are in very good agreement with one another.
 Moreover, they both reproduce, within uncertainties, the best prediction obtained in the previous section.
 We conclude that the above two generators can be safely used to perform accurate studies in the boosted regime.
 However, state of the art QCD predictions reach a higher level of precision and novel methods are necessary to exploit such calculations in the context of Monte Carlo simulations.